 God of the gloom

 Howard was the powerful being in the gloom, the God.
 He had been living for three or four hundred years, transmigrating into a new body each time the old one gave out.
 Male heirs were important for this; he wouldn’t deign to live on in a woman.
 His time in his current body was near, and he needed to ready his heir.

 Plans for Escape

 Francis and Noemí were to marry.
 The family had decided.
 Francis promised to help Noemí escape.
-He said the tincture and smoking worked against the house and they made a plan.
-He had gotten hold of the tincture confiscated by the family from Catalina and he fed Noemi a little each day.
+He said the tincture and smoking worked against the house, and they made a plan.
+He had gotten hold of the tincture confiscated by the family from Catalina, and he fed Noemi a little each day.
 He also told her what foods were safe to eat.
-In the meantime, be would prepare some provisions they could use to escape.
+In the meantime, he would prepare some provisions they could use to escape.
 She made him promise to take Catalina too.
 He didn’t think that he could escape the hold of the gloom on himself, however.